scabench-org/scabench/README.md

 **Important: Model Requirements**
 - The scorer uses batch matching - sends ALL findings to the LLM in a single call
-- Requires a model with **long context window** to handle large projects
+- Requires a model with sufficient context window to handle large projects
 - **Recommended**: `gpt-5-mini` (optimal balance of accuracy and speed)
-- Alternative: `gpt-4o` for very large projects needing longer context
+- **Alternative**: `gpt-4o-mini` (faster, cheaper, good for testing)

 #### Scoring a Single Project